 How to find the top cryptocurrencies to trade with the Coygo Screener

 “What’s the best cryptocurrency to trade” is a very common question you’ll see come up on forums and chat groups.
 Every trader wants to know what the best coin or token is so they pick it up early and make a quick short-term profit trading.

 The Coygo Screener is a tool that allows digital asset traders to build powerful custom filters to search coins by price, market cap, short-term SMAs (simple moving averages), and a number of other helpful data points.
+You can think of it as a trader-focused alternative to CoinMarketCap.
 In this post I’ll be going over how you can use this tool to assist in finding the best cryptocurrencies to trade, with a focus on short-term (one week or less) swing trading and price movements.

 (Please note that as of writing Coygo is in a beta period and these screens might change).

 Real world example: Find coins trending towards a bullish reversal for swing trading

 Before we dive into how the Coygo Screener works and how to use it, let’s first demonstrate how it can be helpful with a real example.
 Let’s look for coins that are currently trending towards a bullish reversal from their 5 day trend, and we’ll filter out coins with a low 24h volume and market cap to ensure we’re only looking at coins that will have enough liquidity and activity to allow us to get our trades filled.

 First we’ll add a filter to only show coins with a 24h volume ≥ $25,000,000.
 Using the table I can see that the top 50 coins by market cap have a 24h volume mostly above $25,000,000 so that seems like a decent number while still allowing some smaller coins to be included.